TheInkedEngineer/theinkedengineer.com/articles/organize-your-dock-using-spacers.md

 # Organize your dock using spacers

-A simple way to organize the dock in groups of apps is using a white space as shown in the example below.
+A simple way to organize the dock in groups of apps is using a whitespace as shown in the example below.

 ![article banner](/images/articles/organize-your-dock-using-spacers/example.png "banner")